 In terms of video games within institutions of higher education it is worth pointing out that games have surpassed the scholarly interests that students once held for popular culture in the traditional media of film and television.
 Our students, both undergraduate and graduate, are increasingly eager to study games.
 This scholarly interest is best evidenced by new degree programs and dedicated courses that have developed in recent years at U.S. universities.
 Major academic publishers have also developed book series to support academic interests in games.
 Despite many rich areas of intellectual interests, the emergent field of game studies has dedicated little attention to critical video game historiography.
 Game history remains restricted to populist texts and descriptive chronicles.
 Considerations of the changing status of games as artifacts and aged technologies and the growing community of game archives and preservation initiatives, especially in the wake of the Library of Congress’s “Preserving Virtual Worlds” project, and with University game labs, collections, and archives – Stanford University, University of Texas (Austin), University of Michigan (Ann Arbor), University of Illinois (Urbana-Champaign), and Stony Brook University – on the increase, game studies aversion to history is no longer obtainable.
 It is within such cultural institutions that the popular culture of video games and their history is being written, collected, exhibited, studied, and preserved.
 It is precisely within this context that the WHGSC aims to make a contribution to how game history is produced.

 A philosophy that the WHGSC curators share is that through preservation strategies and curatorial models we gain a wider understanding of the video game not restricted to the game program, game-player interface, and display technologies.
 We come to see games as complex artifacts whereby every “part” – game engine, source code, platform, game schematics, console design, storage media, controllers, circuits, chips, boards, wires, buttons – as well as ephemera such as software box-art, arcade cabinet art, and marketing materials, to cite a few examples, possess significance and value for the documentation of social experience and popular cultural history.
-As such, we adopt a “material culture” strategy common to museums that collect video game artifacts like the Strong National Museum of Play (Rochester, NY) and the Smithsonian National Museum of American History.
-The WHGSC manages the material and ephemeral forms of video games as historical artifacts of popular cultural heritage so that students and researchers will have direct access to “original” hardware and software and to game ephemera, best expressed in our 2000 volume video game magazine collection, for purposes of scholarly study and learning.
+The WHGSC manages print formats, so that students and researchers will have direct access to “original” documentation for purposes of scholarly study and learning.

 The archive supports the educational mission of Stony Brook University through its commitment to acquiring unique curricular resources that are accessible in perpetuity for the purposes of research, teaching, and learning across the University’s diverse colleges and schools.

-- a research hub for the history and work of early game innovator and Brookhaven National Laboratory scientist William A. Higinbotham, as well as for the material culture of games, including consoles, handhelds, peripherals, cartridges and box art, magazines, popular press and scholarly books, etc. Our collection is the only video game archive in the greater New York City area, and is easily accessible via public transportation to scholarly researchers from NYU, Columbia, Yale, Princeton, the CUNY system, and other institutions.
+- a research hub for the history and work of early game innovator and Brookhaven National Laboratory scientist William A. Higinbotham, as well as magazines, popular press and scholarly books, etc. Our collection is the only archive is easily accessible via public transportation to scholarly researchers from NYU, Columbia, Yale, Princeton, the CUNY system, and other institutions.
 Stony Brook University's prominent location near NYC makes the collection a desirable research location for academic, journalistic, amateur and independent scholars nationwide.
 The collection's website will also provide freely accessible historical and archival data;

 - an institutional archive that can integrate its offerings with the handful of other university-affiliated video game archives such as those at Stanford University, University of Michigan at Ann Arbor, University of Texas at Austin, and the University of Illinois at Urbana-Champaign.
-Our collection is unique in that it is specifically curated toward the material collection of gaming artifacts, and therefore offers a specialist vantage for video game historians while offering a significant contribution to the emergent community of University game collections.
+Our collection is unique in that it is specifically curated toward the collection of print materials, and therefore offers a specialist vantage for video game historians while offering a significant contribution to the emergent community of University game collections.